 Chemicals used to neutralise wastewater

 Traditionally, sodium hydroxide (caustic soda) and calcium hydroxide (lime) have been used to neutralise acidic solutions.
 However, these compounds are reactive and can cause high pH levels if not controlled correctly.
-The Magmex range is the environmentally friendly answer to the neutralisation of acidic wastewater.
+The Magmex range is the environmentally friendly answer to the pH control of acidic wastewater.

 Many wastewater plants operate a system that automates the monitoring and controlling of pH in the effluent by chemical addition.